 Scientific evidence remains to be inconclusive, with some studies reinforcing, others contradicting these findings.

-This is an important finding as high triglyceride levels in the blood increase the risk for heart disease (10).
+This is an important finding as high triglyceride levels in the blood increase the risk of heart disease (6).

 In the biotin-treated group, statistically significant positive changes were seen in total lipid, total phospholipid, and in other plasma constituents when compared to the placebo group.
 There was an adverse relationship between biotin levels and total plasma lipids (11).

 Several other studies since then have shown similar results.
 A 2017 review of articles concluded that biotin had been used with promising results in the treatment of various nail conditions.
-Due to the shortage of well-controlled clinical trials, there is a need for larger scale studies to determine the optimum dose and to confirm its efficacy (13).
+Due to the shortage of well-controlled clinical trials, there is a need for larger-scale studies to determine the optimum dose and to confirm its efficacy (8).

-One of the many complications of diabetes is peripheral neuropathy, a form of nerve damage causing loss of sensation, numbness and sometimes pain in the feet, legs, and hands (16).
+One of the many complications of diabetes is peripheral neuropathy, a form of nerve damage causing loss of sensation, numbness and sometimes pain in the feet, legs, and hands.

 In a study published in 1990, the effect of high dose biotin on severe diabetic peripheral neuropathy was assessed.
 The 3 diabetic patients in the trial were given high dose biotin for 1-2 years.
 Both clinical and laboratory findings showed marked improvement in all 3 patients (1).